ahmadnajmi90/nexscholarsys/README.md

 ### Semantic Supervisor Matching
 - Find research supervisors using AI-powered semantic search
 - Match students with supervisors based on research interests
-- Generate personalized insights about potential matches
+- Generate personalized insights about potential matches using GPT-4o
 - Filter results by university, availability, and research fields
+- Cache and store supervisor-student match insights for analytics

 ## System Requirements